Driver Ed FAQ

 The courses are designed for people of all ages to learn, refresh, or upgrade at any time in their life.

-When do I get my insurance reduction certificate?
+When do I get my Course Completion Certificate?

 You are required to achieve a pass of 80% in the classroom and to be able to drive independently at least 75% of the time by the end of your 10 hours.
-This is achievable within the course, and once these levels are achieved, you will be presented with your Course Completion Certificate (Insurance Reduction Certificate) at the end of your last driving lesson.
+This is achievable within the course, and once these levels are achieved, you will receive your Course Completion Certificate (Insurance Reduction Certificate) within one week of your last lesson.

 Will I have the same instructor for every lesson?